Energinet-DataHub/geh-core/source/TestCommon/documents/functionapp-testcommon.md

 ## Concept

 The following only introduce the types supporting integration testing an Azure Function at a high level.

 > For a concrete implementation example take a look at the [Charges](https://github.com/Energinet-DataHub/geh-charges) repository/domain.

 ### Managers

-First of all we have a group of types that we use to *manage* ressources.
-Each type can manage a certain kind of ressource, and are named as `<ressource-type>Manager`.
+First of all we have a group of components that we use to *manage* ressources or tools.
+Each component can manage a certain kind of ressource/tool, and are named as `<ressource/tool-type>Manager`.

 A manager is typically responsible for creating/destroying or starting/stopping the type it manages.
-As such it helps us control the life-cycle of that ressource.
+As such it helps us control the life-cycle of that type.

 It is preferable if a manager obey the following principles:

-* DO NOT create/start ressources in the manager constructor
+* DO NOT create/start the managed type in the manager constructor
-* DO expose an async initialization method for creating/starting ressources
+* DO expose an async initialization method for creating/starting the managed type
-* DO expose an async dispose method for destroying/stopping ressources
+* DO expose an async dispose method for destroying/stopping the managed type

 By following these principles, it becomes easier to orchestrate the full flow of the integration tests and all dependencies.